Zero-guidance Segmentation Using Zero Segment Labels: Experiments

 \subsection{Comparison to zero-shot open-vocab baseline}

+As a reference, we provide a comparison with GroupVit \cite{xu2022groupvit}, which solves a related but different segmentation problem, \emph{open-vocabulary segmentation}.
+This task requires text queries to specify which objects to segment, although the queries can be arbitrary or unseen during training.
+Our method, on the contrary, predicts arbitrary text labels at inference time and is not directly comparable using the same standard benchmarks.
+Nonetheless, our proposed relabeling procedure can allow useful comparative analysis against open-vocabulary baselines on the same benchmarks.

-As a reference, we provide a comparison with GroupVit \cite{xu2022groupvit}, which solves a related but different segmentation problem.
-GroupVit \cite{xu2022groupvit} requires a text query from the test set to find each segment in the input image, and the number of segments is fixed to 8 per image by its architecture.
-Table \ref{tab:groupvit} shows that GroupVit obtains a better IoU on PAS VOC with 20 classes; however, our method is significantly closing the gap on the more challenging PAS Context-59, especially with human-threshold IoU, despite using no text queries to help find semantic segments.
-Figure \ref{fig:groupvit} shows that our method can discover more objects and provide more specific labeling, while GroupVit labels only a few objects and does not label every part of the input image.
+Table \ref{tab:groupvit} shows that GroupVit obtains a better IoU on PAS-20 with 20 classes.
+However, our method is significantly narrowing the gap on PC-59, especially with human-threshold IoU, and our IoU with constant-threshold even surpasses GroupVit's on challenging PC-459, which has much more classes (459).
+Figure \ref{fig:groupvit} shows that our method can discover more objects and provide more fine-grained labeling, while GroupVit labels only a few objects and does not label every part of the image.